circletk/obsidian-canvas-roots/wiki-content/Roadmap.md

 **Summary:** Integration with the [Calendarium](https://plugins.javalent.com/calendarium) plugin to share calendar definitions, eliminating duplicate configuration for worldbuilders.
 Designed to be invisible to users who don't need itâ€”settings default to off, and no UI changes appear unless Calendarium is installed.

+**User Feedback (December 2024):**
+- Calendar definition is the main valueâ€”users want Calendarium for setting up calendar structure (dates, eras), not primarily for events
+- Date ranges (`fc-date` + `fc-end`) are important for lifespans, reign periods, residences
+- Pain points with Calendarium include era handling and per-calendar frontmatter fields
+- Phase 1 (read-only calendar import) validated as the right starting point

 **Integration Modes:**

 | Mode | Description | Use Case |